 (b) outlines the proposed arrangements for the wellbeing of the child.

-(4) If the child is an Aboriginal child or a Torres Strait Islander child, the Court must, in assessing the suitability of a proposed carer for the purposes of subsection (2)(b), have regard to the Aboriginal and Torres Strait Islander child placement principle set out in section 12.
+(4) If the child is an Aboriginal child or a Torres Strait Islander child, the Court must, in assessing the suitability of the proposed special guardian for the purposes of subsection (2)(b), have regard to the Aboriginal and Torres Strait Islander child placement principle set out in section 12.

-(5) If the child is from a culturally or linguistically diverse background, the Court must, in assessing the suitability of a proposed carer for the purposes of subsection (2)(b), have regard to any guidelines established under section 80.
+(5) If the child is from a culturally or linguistically diverse background, the Court must, in assessing the suitability of the proposed special guardian for the purposes of subsection (2)(b), have regard to any guidelines established under section 80.

+[Section 61 amended by No. 49 of 2010 s.
+28.]

-62. Duration of protection order (enduring parental responsibility)
+62. Duration of protection order (special guardianship)

-A protection order (enduring parental responsibility) remains in force until the child reaches 18 years of age unless it is revoked under Subdivision 7.
+A protection order (special guardianship) remains in force until the child reaches 18 years of age unless it is revoked under Subdivision 7.

+[Section 62 amended by No. 49 of 2010 s.
+35.]

-63. Conditions of protection order (enduring parental responsibility)
+63. Conditions of protection order (special guardianship)

-(1) A protection order (enduring parental responsibility) may include conditions about contact between the child and another person.
+(1) A protection order (special guardianship) may include conditions about contact between the child and another person.

-(2) A protection order (enduring parental responsibility) must not include any other conditions.
+(2) A protection order (special guardianship) must not include any other conditions.

+[Section 63 amended by No. 49 of 2010 s.
+35.]

-64. Variation of conditions of protection order (enduring parental responsibility)
+64. Variation of conditions

 (1) In this section —

-condition means a condition referred to in section 63(1).
+condition means a condition of a protection order (special guardianship).

 (2) A party to the initial proceedings may apply to the Court for the variation, addition or substitution of a condition.